mamuyy/tessaham/README.md

 Funds remaining: $11.89
 ```

-_Disclaimer: nothing about this project constitues investment advice, and the author bears no responsibiltiy for your subsequent investment decisions.
+_Disclaimer: nothing about this project constitutes investment advice, and the author bears no responsibiltiy for your subsequent investment decisions.
 Please refer to the [license](https://github.com/robertmartin8/PyPortfolioOpt/blob/master/LICENSE.txt) for more information._

 ## An overview of classical portfolio optimization methods